lewis12307/HobbyHub/README.md

 ## Overview
 HobbyHub is a full-stack web app built with Django and styled with PicoCSS.

 HobbyHub is designed to help users track their hobbies and monitor their progress over time.
 Users can also connect with friends to see their hobby activity and follow their progress.
-They can share short messages of encouragement to help keep each other motivated.
+Additionally, friends can share short messages of encouragement with one another to help keep each other motivated.

-This project was built as part of a full-stack web development course.

 ## Group Members
 - Ari Osmun
 - Lucy Lewis

 ## Features
 ### User Profiles